 Work Accident Lawyers Fighting for Victims of Refinery Explosions & Fires

-We want to help you get back on your feet—call (888) 498-3023 to review your options with a lawyer.
+We want to help you get back on your feet.
+Call (888) 498-3023 to review your options with a lawyer.

 Refinery Accidents Seem to Have Similar Causes

-In 2013, a refinery in Louisiana exploded and killed 2.
+- In 2013, a refinery in Louisiana exploded and killed 2.
 The reason?
 Because a broken valve was given a bad repair job years prior, and the company didn't want to spend the money required to replace the valve with a safer design.
 They were told outright that their current valve would lead to a serious explosion, but executives refused to listen.
 The 2013 explosion killed 2 people and injured dozens of others.

 Ultimately, companies want to expand their profit margins as much as possible, so cutting "unnecessary costs" like safety or updated equipment get put on the chopping block.
-Workers are grievously injured as a result, suffering from post-traumatic stress, lost limbs, loss of mobility, and more.
+Workers are grievously injured as a result, suffering from PTSD, lost limbs, loss of mobility, and more.
 Our job is holding the company accountable to the workers they hurt, allowing injured people to get the help they need.

 When accidents happen, companies go into cover-up mode.
-Faithful workers, men and women who have been working hard for the company for decades are suddenly treated like enemies.
+Faithful workers who have been working hard for the company for decades are suddenly treated like enemies.
 Why?
 So the company can limit its liability and pin the blame on someone else—or even blame it on you.
 Our Pennsylvania refinery accident attorneys refuse to allow that to happen.
 We've been advocating for workers for nearly a century.
 Our attorneys include some of the most distinguished and recognized trial lawyers in the country.
 If there's someone who will have your back when you're facing up against a large company or insurer, it's Handler, Henning & Rosenberg.